Secure medical records storage in Phoenix AZ.

 Data Storage Centers is a medical records storage company that keeps your patient records a top priority.
 Fellow healthcare facilities, doctors and psychologists are currently using our patient records storage services because of our secure facility located in Phoenix, Arizona, a place known for few natural disasters.
 After all, they’re under obligation to keep health records, typically for 6-10 years, sometimes longer.
 We offer these services to our medical records clients:

 - Record request – It usually takes about one day after records are found and payment is received to ship your medical records to any location you chose.
+If you’ve been directed here to request records by your medical provider, click here to start the process.

 - Climate controlled storage